 They will backfill the beds from students you don’t retain after semester 1.
 They will help with your outbound study abroad goals (students who’ve had an experience abroad are more likely to express an interest in further study abroad than someone who hasn’t).

 Offering a start point abroad can literally be an award winning initiative for your institution - a gift for its wider identity in the sector.
-An honorable mention to Marist College, one of Big Pond’s partners in Dublin: on the back of its distinctive Freshman Year Abroad programs in Dublin and Florence, Marist received NAFSA’s 2022 Senator Paul Simon Spotlight Award for Campus Internationalization.
+An honorable mention to Marist College, one of Big Pond’s partners in Dublin: on the back of its distinctive First Year Abroad programs in Dublin and Florence, Marist received NAFSA’s 2022 Senator Paul Simon Spotlight Award for Campus Internationalization.

 For the students themselves, they will benefit from career enhancing skills polished abroad, and will bring international perspectives back to campus for their classmates to learn from.